Yousef-Abu-Qatrieh/taskmaster/README.md

 Ensure that the description and status of a tapped task are also displayed on the detail page, in addition to the title.
 (Note that you can accomplish this by passing along the entire Task entity, or by passing along only its ID in the intent.)
 ![taskDetails](https://user-images.githubusercontent.com/97651232/171951167-ca8b1622-04b7-4c03-a0f0-b571def4d355.png)

+Espresso
+add more test and polish the application.